Meet Third Wheel

 Being on stage is a comfort for Heather, she meets amazing people along the way...she's found herself in Stratford, Waterloo, Orillia, St Thomas, St Mary's.

-Heather also performs and teaches improv with Shut The Front Door's troupe (formerly in Off The Hinges) and for Rail City Improv.
+Heather has performed and taught improv with Shut The Front Door's troupe (formerly in Off The Hinges) and with Rail City Improv.

 She has had the fortunate opportunity to take workshops with Laura Hall, Adam Cawley and Rob Norman, Ken Hall and Rebecca Northan.